 Homicide is a broad legal term used to describe the act of causing another person’s death.
 However, not every homicide is a crime.
 Some forms of homicide, such as justified self-defense or accidental deaths with no criminal intent, may not result in criminal charges at all.
-In Colorado, criminal homicides are categorized primarily into murder and manslaughter, each differing based on intent, circumstances, and severity.
+In Colorado, criminal homicides fall primarily into two categories — murder and manslaughter — each differing based on intent, circumstances, and severity.

 Types of Criminal Homicide in Colorado

-Colorado criminal law recognizes various classifications of criminal homicide, each having distinct criteria:
+Colorado criminal law recognizes various classifications of criminal homicide, each with distinct criteria:

 Second-degree murder occurs when a person knowingly causes the death of another without premeditation or planning.
 The intent exists, but the act is typically impulsive or without extensive forethought.

-Reckless manslaughter occurs when a person unintentionally causes another individual’s death through reckless actions, meaning they consciously disregard a substantial risk that their actions could result in death.
+Reckless manslaughter occurs when a person unintentionally causes another individual’s death through reckless actions.
+This means they consciously disregard a substantial risk that their actions could result in death.

-Often referred to as “voluntary manslaughter” in other jurisdictions, heat of passion manslaughter in Colorado involves intentionally causing another person’s death, but under circumstances where the defendant acted under sudden provocation or extreme emotional disturbance.
-This indicates the person reacted impulsively without the benefit of rational thinking or planning.
+Often called voluntary manslaughter in other jurisdictions, heat of passion manslaughter in Colorado involves intentionally causing another person’s death under sudden provocation or extreme emotional disturbance.
+This indicates the person reacted impulsively without rational thinking or planning.

 Intent

 - Manslaughter charges typically lack the specific intent to kill.
-Reckless manslaughter involves awareness of risk without intent to harm, and heat of passion manslaughter involves a sudden emotional reaction without careful planning or intent.
+Reckless manslaughter involves awareness of risk without intent to harm.
+Heat of passion manslaughter involves a sudden emotional reaction without planning or intent.

 Degree of Planning